Tyler Stephenson Player Props: Reds vs. Red Sox

-On Tuesday, Tyler Stephenson (.231 batting average in his past 10 games, with three doubles, six walks and five RBI) and the Cincinnati Reds face the Boston Red Sox, whose starting pitcher will be Brayan Bello.
+On Wednesday, Tyler Stephenson (.231 batting average in his past 10 games, with three doubles, a triple, seven walks and five RBI) and the Cincinnati Reds face the Boston Red Sox, whose starting pitcher will be James Paxton.
 First pitch is at 7:10 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Cubs.
+In his last game he had a one-hit showing (1-for-3) against the Red Sox.

 Tyler Stephenson Game Info & Props vs. the Red Sox